lukbrew25/easy-mongodb-auth-handler/README.md

 This code initializes the package.
 The mail arguments are not required, but needed to use verification code functionality.
 The `blocking` argument is optional and defaults to `True`.
 If set to `True`, it enables user blocking functionality.
-All methods return True or False with additional detailed outcome reports.
+All methods return True or False (unless the method is meant to return data) with additional detailed outcome reports (as in the following format):
+{
+    "success": True/False,
+    "message": "specific message or error code"
+}

 ## Function Reference - auth.example_func(args)